Petroleum (Consolidation) Act (Northern Ireland) 1929

-The Petroleum (Consolidation) Act (Northern Ireland) 1929 (1929 Chapter 13) is an Act of the Parliament of Northern Ireland which consolidates enactments relating to petroleum and petroleum products that already applied to other parts of the United Kingdom.
+The Petroleum (Consolidation) Act (Northern Ireland) 1929 (20 Geo.
+5. c.
+13 (N.I.)) is an act of the Parliament of Northern Ireland which consolidates enactments relating to petroleum and petroleum products that already applied to other parts of the United Kingdom.

 Background

-The Petroleum Act 1871 was still the principal Act controlling the licensing, storage and use of petroleum and petroleum products in the late 1920s.
+The Petroleum Act 1871 (34 & 35 Vict. c.
+105) was still the principal act controlling the licensing, storage and use of petroleum and petroleum products in the late 1920s.
 It was recognised that considerable changes had taken place since 1871 in the use of petroleum, for example, the development of the motor car and the increased use of petrol by the public.

-The Petroleum (Consolidation) Act 1928 (1928 c.
+The Petroleum (Consolidation) Act 1928 (18 & 19 Geo.
+5. c.
 32) had updated and consolidated the existing petroleum legislation in England, Wales and Scotland but the Act did not extend to Northern Ireland.
-The Petroleum (Consolidation) Act (Northern Ireland) 1929 mirrored the provisions of the 1928 Act and brought petroleum legislation up-to-date in Northern Ireland and made it consistent with the legislation in other parts of the UK.
+The Petroleum (Consolidation) Act (Northern Ireland) 1929 mirrored the provisions of the 1928 act and brought petroleum legislation up-to-date in Northern Ireland and made it consistent with the legislation in other parts of the UK.

 Petroleum (Consolidation) Act (Northern Ireland) 1929

-Petroleum (Consolidation) Act (Northern Ireland) 1929 (1929 Chapter 13) received Royal Assent on 19 December 1929.
+Petroleum (Consolidation) Act (Northern Ireland) 1929 received royal assent on 19 December 1929.
 Its long title is: ‘An Act to consolidate, as respects Northern Ireland, the enactments relating to petroleum and petroleum-spirit’.